justin-aquino/speed-typer/README.md

 ## PROJECT TIMELINE
 #### This is only a guide.
 For accountability.
 2/4/22 - Barebones Finished.
-HTML, CSS
-2/7/22 - First commit.
+HTML, CSS, Bootstrap 2/7/22 - First commit.
 Functions first half finished.
 2/8/22 - Functions, second half.
 DOM Manipulation and display.**50% Finished**.
 2/9/22 - MVP Finished and bug-free.
 Start working on Stretch goals one by one.